bobluppes/graaf/.github/ISSUE_TEMPLATE/benchmark-algorithm-template.md

 ---

 # Benchmark [ALGORITHM NAME]
 The goal of this issues is to add a benchmark for the `[ALGORITHM NAME]` algorithm.
+The algorithm implementation is located under `include/graaflib/algorithm/`.
 Benchmarks are vital to our library and allow us to measure the impact of future performance improvements.

 We use the [Google benchmark](https://github.com/google/benchmark/blob/main/docs/user_guide.md) framework.
 For inspiration, please take a look at the existing benchmarks in `/perf`.